United Kingdom

 Universities can freely decide on staff salaries

-This applies to 9 other countries: Czech Republic, Estonia, Italy, Latvia, Lithuania, Luxembourg, Norway, Sweden, Switzerland,
+This applies to 5 other countries: Estonia, Lithuania, Luxembourg, Sweden, Switzerland,

 100% Dismissal of senior academic staff